RENEW

 “Evidence is growing about the benefits of recreation in natural environments, but there is also mounting concern about the environmental impacts of recreational activities.
 We need management strategies that allow us to encourage people to spend time in nature but minimise wildlife disturbance and habitat degradation.
 The review will help Natural England’s site managers and other staff to achieve those aims.”

-Bethan Stagg, Research Fellow, University of Exeter
+– Bethan Stagg, Social Scientist, Forest Research (formerly Research Fellow, University of Exeter)

 Next steps